MicrosoftDocs/cloud-adoption-framework/docs/get-started/enable.md

 # Enable customer success with a sound operating model and organizational alignment

-Often times, customer success in cloud adoption efforts has little to do with technical skills or adoption-related projects.
+Customer success in cloud adoption efforts often has little to do with technical skills or adoption-related projects.
 Your operating model creates opportunities to enable adoption, or possibly roadblocks which could slow down cloud adoption.

 ## Alignment